csoeller/PYME-test-env/README.md

   --pymex-branch PYMEX_BRANCH
-                        branch of PYME-extra to use in build; defaults to master --no-pymex            omit downloading and installing PYME-extra --no-pyme-depends     install from package list rather than using pyme-depends --pyme-release PYME_RELEASE
+                        branch of PYME-extra to use in build; defaults to master --no-pymex            omit downloading and installing PYME-extra --no-pyme-build       omit building and installing PYME --no-pyme-depends     install from package list rather than using pyme-depends --pyme-release PYME_RELEASE
                         release tag for PYME release to build; mutually exclusive with --use-git option --pymex-release PYMEX_RELEASE
-                        release tag for PYME-extra release to build; mutually exclusive with --use-git option --use-git             clone git repo locally rather than just downloading snapshot --no-strict-channel   enforce strict adherance to conda-forge channel --dry-run             just process options but do not run any commands -x XTRA_PACKAGES [XTRA_PACKAGES ...], --xtra-packages XTRA_PACKAGES [XTRA_PACKAGES ...] extra packages to install into the new environment --matplotlib-numpy-latest
+                        release tag for PYME-extra release to build; mutually exclusive with --use-git option --pip-pyme            install python-microscopy via pip and not from source --pip-pymex           install PYME-extra via pip and not from source --use-git             clone git repo locally rather than just downloading snapshot --no-strict-channel   enforce strict adherance to conda-forge channel --dry-run             just process options but do not run any commands -x XTRA_PACKAGES [XTRA_PACKAGES ...], --xtra-packages XTRA_PACKAGES [XTRA_PACKAGES ...] extra packages to install into the new environment --matplotlib-numpy-latest
-                        instruct conda to use latest matplolib and numpy; currently used for testing of numpy>=2
+                        instruct conda to use latest matplolib and numpy; currently used for testing of numpy>=2 and PYME meson build --matplotlib-version-force
+  --setuptools-latest   instruct conda to use latest setuptools; currently used for testing PYME meson build
 ```

 Basic usage to build an environment might look like